North Carolina’s Vehicle Tag and Tax Together Program

 Where can I get more information about the vehicle property tax?

 Who should I contact if I have questions about my vehicle property tax?

-Contact information for your county’s tax office is on your Tag and Tax renewal notice, or refer to this list of county tax offices.
+Contact information for your county’s tax office is on your Tag and Tax renewal notice, or refer to our county tax offices list

 Who should I contact if I have questions about my vehicle registration?